scperkins/EJEHardenberg.github.io/public/tech-blog/how-to-test-playframework-mailer.md

 set the `play.mailer.mock` property in a test.conf file to `true` so that it logs the emails and doesn't actually send them.

+You can find a full project showing the tests as well as some tests themselves [here on github].
+It includes not just the MailSpec trait but also some simple models and services designed to integrate into general applications.

 [GreenMail]:https://github.com/greenmail-mail-test/greenmail
 [great blog post on using it with JUnit]:http://developer.vz.net/2011/11/08/unit-testing-java-mail-code/
 [Play Mailer Plugin]:https://github.com/playframework/play-mailer